geoffreycrofte/bluesky-social-plugin-for-wordpress/readme.txt

  * Starterpack display
  * Gallery of images (displaying an accessible lightbox)
  * Multiple available layouts

-* App Password for a more secure connection
+* Encrypted App Password for a more secure connection
 * Cache for a more performant display and avoid BlueSky request limitations
 * Dark/Light mode (by default is system/user choice)
-* Lots of options in the display of your profile banner

 === Shortcode usage ===